A Hounslow charity has received funding to open new inclusive sports clubs and tournaments for Deaf people across West London.

 In 2011, the charity recruited sports coach Ben Lampert who himself is Deaf.
-The club started developing activities for Deaf children and discovered they would come from far and wide due to lack in local provision.
+The inclusive sports club started developing activities for Deaf children and discovered they would come from far and wide due to lack in local provision.

 It now offers sporting activities for disabled and non-disabled people, as well as working with young careers and young offenders.

 It has been working in the last couple of years to support mainstream sports providers to be more Deaf friendly, through previous City Bridge Trust funding.

 City Bridge Trust is the funding arm of the City of London Corporation’s charity, Bridge House Estates.
 It is London’s biggest independent grant giver, making grants of £20 million a year to tackle disadvantage across the capital.